Once I’m on your waiting list, how long till you offer me work?

 Life does get in the way at times, but it’s for this reason that we ask you get ahead of your writing schedule, as per the T&Cs.
 If, for whatever reason, you can’t complete your contracted assignment as necessary, then you need to tell us immediately.

 How many pieces would I need to do?

-Dependent upon the brief, there are usually 10 – 80 pieces per month – not usually on the same topic.
-The contract offered to you will vary dependent upon our clients’ requirements, but you have the opportunity to accept or refuse the brief upfront.
+Dependent upon the assignment, there are usually 10 – 80 pieces per month – not usually on the same topic.
+The contract offered to you will vary dependent upon our clients’ requirements, but you have the opportunity to accept or refuse the assignment upfront.

 How much will I earn writing?

 The payment for a piece will usually depend upon the length of each piece.
 You will know the payment offered before you accept.
 For further details, please see our T&Cs.

 How will I receive payment?